 5. Good Writing Ability

-The best tactical pen should be able to do double duty and write well.
+The most practical tactical pen is able to do double duty and write well.
 After all, this should hopefully be the main function of the pen.
 So, don’t be afraid to use it to put together your must have list of free survival gear.

-Choose a pen that has easily refillable ink cartridges and can write whatever situation you happen to be in.
+Choose a pen that has readily available ink refills, a sturdy pocket clip and can write whatever situation you happen to be in.
 Even if you never use it in self defense, you’ll have a great pen.

 6. Conceal Carry